VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

   - According to Ghost, he taught Ghost everything he knows \[8:25 - *Scary Ghost Children*]
   - Him and Ghost usually go out for brunch together \[4:18 - *Johnny Ghost vs Zombies*]
   - He is what quells Ghost’s episodes and keeps him grounded \[1:24 / 15:31 - *Johnny Ghost vs Zombies*]
+  - Ghost is thankful for his partner Johnny Toast, Toast is thankful for himself and Ghost \("it's a whole thing" -Ghost) [20:01 - *Acachalla's Thanksgiving (2019)*]

 - [**The Queen of England**](5.Characters/Queen_of_England.html)
   - He is the Queen of England’s grandson \[13:28 - *President Visits McDonald’s*]